AIB 2011 Annual Meeting

-I am writing to ask whether you would be willing to serve as a member of The Program Review Committee for the 2008 Annual AIB Meeting to be held in Milan, Italy from June 30 to July 3, 2008.
-If you agree, please expect to receive 2 or 3 papers for review by late January and to return them by February 15, 2008.
+I am writing to ask whether you would be willing to serve as a member of The Program Review Committee for the 2011 Annual AIB Meeting to be held in Nagoya, Japan from June 24 to June 28, 2011.
+If you agree, please expect to receive 2 or 3 papers for review by late January and to return them by February 15, 2011.

-As last year, proposals will be submitted directly to each track via the AIB online submission system .
-The submission system is now open and the deadline for the submission of all manuscripts and proposals is January 15, 2008.
+As usual, manuscripts and panel proposals will be submitted directly to each track via the AIB online submission system .
+The submission system is now open and the deadline for the submission of all manuscripts and proposals is January 17, 2011.

 As with the submission of papers, signing up to serve as a reviewer will be managed on the web.
-Being a reviewer is a very important and critical role to play and we invite you to actively participate in the 2008 program.
+Being a reviewer is a very important and critical role to play and we invite you to actively participate in the 2011 program.
 Last year, over 1,000 people reviewed the manuscripts.
 If you have previously participated as a reviewer we encourage you to register again this year, which I am hopeful and certain you will, and we invite new reviewers to join.
 Also please circulate this message to whomever you think would be able and willing to contribute.
 As in the past years, the Track Chairs will also identify the best reviewers.
 The Best Reviewer for each track will be recognized at the conference in Nagoya, as well as the AIB Newsletter.